delabi/edx-documentation/en_us/students/source/SFD_enrolling.rst

      must verify your identity before the course ID verification deadline has passed.
 For more information, see :ref:`SFD Verify Your Identity`.

-     For more information about verified certificates, see :ref:`SFD Verified Certificates`.
+     For more information about verified certificates, see `Verified Certificates`_.

      After you submit a payment for a verified certificate, you can view that payment at any time.
 For more information, see :ref:`View Order History`.